 Whether you call it “Aging in Place” or “Universal Design,” it means the old ways of designing homes just don’t work for many people anymore.
 The traditional bathroom serves you well if you’re young, healthy, or mobile, but won’t always work when you are older, injured, or living with a disability.
 Our Wisconsin residents are realizing more and more that they want homes in the Fox Valley that meet their needs at all stages of life.
 We all want to feel comfortable in our homes, and oftentimes old, outdated bathrooms make that incredibly difficult.
-Thankfully, there are bathroom solutions that can help people living with mobility issues, disabilities, and other concerns to be more self-sufficient and stay in their own homes longer.
+Thankfully, there are bathroom remodel solutions that can help people living with mobility issues, disabilities, and other concerns to be more self-sufficient and stay in their own homes in the Fox Valley or Northeast Wisconsin longer.
 You never know where the next stage of life may take you, and people of all ages and abilities can benefit from safer bathrooms.

 Many people prefer bathing over showering, but getting in and out of the bathtub can be difficult and dangerous.
 If you would much prefer a relaxing bath, there are many bathtub remodel improvements and accessories that make bathing safer and easier, including:

 - Tubs with transfer benches